BIDMCDigitalPsychiatry/mindLAMP/docs/08-data_science/03-cortex/03-Features/09-hometime.md

 #### Data

 - `timestamp: number`: (units: ms) the start time of each bin of size `kwargs['resolution']`.
 - `hometime: number`: (units: ms) the time spent in the most visited location.
+If there is no gps data, hometime will be 'None'.

 #### Example